How to Make Your Own Terrariums: Mini Landscapes for any Decor

 Another is the glass cloche, a bell-shaped cover that also dates to Victorian days.

 The cloche was often used to protect tender plants in the garden.
-Used indoors today, it is an attractive and functional enclosure for nurturing moisture-loving plants.
+Used indoors today, it is an attractive and functional enclosure for nurturing moisture-loving species.

 A glass cloche bell jar is available from Amazon.
 It promotes the rain cycle when placed over a dish garden consisting of layers of gravel, charcoal, moss, and potting medium.